Obituary of Joyce Marilyn Major

 Perhaps the greatest joy Joyce had over the past few years had been watching her two grandsons, Everett Louis and Jack Angelo Major grow into strong, compassionate and intelligent young men.

 Joyce Marilyn Major had a terrific sense of humour but did not suffer fools (when asked about Mr. Trump recently, she commented “That a**hole wouldn’t know the truth if it bit him on the rear end”!
 She was strong, but also compassionate.
 She was opinionated, but a terrific listener.
 Perhaps the greatest attribute she gave, aside from her love, was her indelible strength.

 We wish to extend our deepest gratitude to the Trillium Palliative Nurses Danielle, Mark, Angelina, Erin, Ebin, Anna, and Krystina.
 Services will be held at First Lutheran Church, 688 Elm St, Port Colborne, ON 1 p.m.
 Saturday, January 18, 2020, followed by coffee social on premise.
 A private family interment will follow.

 1:00 pmEnd Time:

 First Lutheran Church, 688 Elm St, Port Colbornehttps://goo.gl/maps/5vYqE1NhxAWuntjf8

 You can post a condolence to the family below (up to 200 words).
 To add a photo, click on the camera icon.
 If you plan on making a donation, please notify the family by posting your intent in a condolence.

 The family of Joyce Marilyn Major would like you to consider placing a donation to one of the following charities:

-Note: If you plan on making a donation, please notify the family by posting a condolence.
+Note: If you make a donation, please notify the family by posting a condolence.